act-rules/act-rules.github.io/_rules/css-restrict-orientation-b33eff.md

 #### Inapplicable Example 1

-A page where there are no styles.
+A page where there are CSS styles.

 ```html
 <html lang="en">